Co Parenting With Different Religions: Everything You Need to Know

 He wanted their child to choose for herself to be involved with the religion in which she had been brought up, and the wife stated that she wanted religion to be a part of the child’s life but not her whole life.

-The husband lived in a Religion T centre, where some other followers lived and where people regularly gathered to practise the religion.
+The husband lived in a Religion T centre, where some other followers and people regularly gathered to practise the religion.

 According to the wife, the child was isolated from society due to her indoctrination in Religion T.